 • Taking pictures on the grounds of the State Museum Auschwitz-Birkenau in Oświęcim for own purposes, without use of a flash and stands, is allowed for exceptions of hall with the hair of Victims (block nr 4) and the basements of Block 11.
 Material may be used only in undertakings and projects that do not impugn or violate the good name of the Victims of Auschwitz Concentration Camp.
 Photography and filming on the Museum grounds for commercial purposes require prior approval by the Museum.

 - Guides.
-Visitors in groups are required to engage an Auschwitz Memorial guide; individual visitors may also engage a guide.
+Visitors in groups are required to engage an Auschwitz Memorial guide; individual visitors may also engage a guide-educator.
 For them we offer organized tours.

 - Groups of more than 10 people are required to hire a headphone guiding system.

 - Disabled.
 Because of the need to preserve the historical authenticity of the site of the Memorial it may be difficult for dissabled persons to move around the grounds and buildings.
 In order to help visitors with disabilities wheelchairs are available free of charge at the Visitor Service Centre.

 - It is not recommended that children under 14 visit the Memorial